 Mr. Campbell is a member of the International Institute of Municipal Clerks from which he received designation as a Certified Municipal Clerk, the New England Association of City and Town Clerks, the Middlesex City and Town Clerks Association and The Election Center.
 He is also a Justice of the Peace.
 He is a former Ward Two Alderman having been elected in 1987 and re-elected in 1989.
 Mr. Campbell was elected President of the Woburn City Council during his second term.
 He is a former member of the Burbeen Free Lecture Fund, Inc. Board of Directors and served as its Program Chair.
-He was Treasurer and Member of the Executive Board of the St. John’s Preparatory School Prep Parent Council and was Chair of the Campus Ministry Committee.
+He was Treasurer and Member of the Executive Board of the St. John’s Preparatory School Prep Parent Council.
 He serves as Chair of the Woburn Student Government Day program.
 He is the recipient of the 2009 Woburn Business Association Presidents Award.
 He frequently serves as moderator and panel member at municipal clerk and election official conferences.

 He has B.A. from Boston College in economics and sociology, a J.D. from Quinnipiac University School of Law fka University of Bridgeport School of Law and is a graduate of Woburn Senior High School.
 Mr. Campbell has been a member of the Massachusetts Bar since December 1985, and has been admitted before the United States Court of Appeals for the First Circuit and the United States District Court for the District of Massachusetts.
 He is an alumni member of the Phi Alpha Delta Law Fraternity.
 Prior to his appointment as City Clerk, he practiced as an attorney in Boston and Woburn.